voquocduoc/nasa-search/docs/required/index.md

 - React Native (you can deploy to https://expo.io/ instead of https://pages.github.com/)

 ### 6. Deploy your application to https://pages.github.com/ or any server that you have

-### 7. Push the code to git.nfq.asia.
-For more information please contact hr@nfq.asia